Forget Easter egg pinks and lilacs. Yellow, I discovered two weeks ago, is the color of spring in Arizona. A sunny, egg-yolk yellow.

 Steve told me that walls also allow him to design for shadow play.
 It’s smart to put that powerful desert sunlight to use.

-A close-up of palo verde flowers.
-The eye-catching green branches of this tree are able to photosynthesize when its leaves drop during times of drought.
+…and green-limbed palo verde.
+The eye-catching green branches are able to photosynthesize when the tree drops its leaves to conserve water during times of drought.

-A wall also offers a beautiful backdrop for furnishings and accessories.
+Neutral-colored garden walls make a strong yet simple backdrop for furnishings and accessories.

-From inside the home you see another courtyard, with a second trough-style water feature that’s visible from the dining and living rooms.
-This water feature is aligned on an axis with the one in the entry courtyard, and large windows on both sides of the house allow views straight through, from one courtyard to the other.
-The troughs almost seem to run on a direct line through the house, and the surrounding garden is central to the experience of being in the home.
+From inside the home you see another courtyard, with a second water feature that’s aligned on an axis with the trough in the entry courtyard, both of which are visible through the home’s floor-to-ceiling windows.
+From indoors, the narrow bands of water appear to run in a direct line through the house.
+This illusion makes the surrounding garden central to the experience of being in the home.

 This courtyard is more open than the other, and more sparsely planted.
-The trough bisects the space, and a palo verde spreads its limbs over the right side while Mexican fence post cacti stand at attention on the left.
+The trough bisects the space, shaded by a flowering palo verde on one side and guarded by soldier-straight Mexican fence post cactus on the other.

-Where the trough meets the garden wall, a gap reveals a taller blue wall, from which a simple pipe spills water into the raised pool.
+Where the trough meets the garden wall, a gap reveals a recessed cobalt wall, from which a simple pipe spills a steady stream of water.
+Nowhere is the sound of water more welcome than the desert.

 Blue wall, yellow blossoms